How Pharmac works

 When we talk about medicines, we are including related products, like insulin pumps and pregnancy tests.

-In 2019/20, we managed $1.04 billion in spending on medicines.
-We invested all of it into medicines for New Zealanders.
+In 2022/23, we have a budget of $1.186 billion to spend on medicines in the community.
+We are investing all of it into medicines for New Zealanders.

-We currently fund nearly 1000 different medicines (in over 2000 different preparations).
+We currently fund over 1,300 different chemicals (in over 3,300 different presentations).
 These are the medicines available in hospitals and from your local pharmacies.

 Every year, the budget needs to pay for these funded medicines.
 If there is money left after that, we can consider funding new medicines.